Famous people from North East England of the past and present

 Monty Python Man

 Comedian, actor, songwriter of Monty Python fame.
 He was born at Harton, South Shields to which his mother had been evacuated from the North West during the Second World War.
-Always Look on The Bright Side of Life.
+One of his best-known contributions to Monty Python was as the singer of Always Look on The Bright Side of Life.

 The surnames Graham, Hall, Hedley, Hepburn, Hodgson and Hume